logotip4ik/g/README.md

 ### P.S.

-You can add compiled file to your path and use it like: `g -m "just for test"`
+You can add compiled file to your path env variable and use it like: `g -m just for test -i index.js`